PRL-PRG/r-compile-server/doc/value-type.md

 # `ValueType`: fine-grained SEXP types (not to be confused with `SEXPTYPE`)

-We want to create a **type system** for R values (SEXPs) which lets us perform effective optimizations as easy as possible (and without causing other issues like excessive overhead).
+We want to create a **type system** for R values (SEXPs) which lets us perform effective optimizations in a straightforward way.

 ## `PirType`: PIR node types